yjernite/SemiCE/README.md

 ## Use

-MakeHDF5Data/MakeHDF.py writes vocabulary and data files in hdf5 format to be read by the Torch code.
+MakeHDF5Data/MakeHDF.py loads some labeled and unlabeled data as well as a dictionary mapping labels (concepts) to descriptions (mentions), and writes vocabulary and data files in hdf5 format to be read by the Torch code.
+The format for the input is described in the comments.

 The main training script is Torch/train_models.lua.
+For information on the arguments, run:

+`$ th train_models.lua -h`